 2019 update: I've uploaded new files (in one zip archive this time) with a few changes and fixes.
 These files are also set up as "master" files: The idea is you duplicate one, rename it for the current year, then use it.
 When the next year rolls around, repeat the process.
 This way, you don't have to use the macro-enabled version to delete data at each new year.

-About a year ago, I created a basic-but-functional run tracking workbook (created in Excel).
+About two years ago, I created a basic-but-functional run tracking workbook (created in Excel).
 It worked well, and helped me through my 2,016 mile year in 2016.
-I didn’t run nearly as much in 2017 (on purpose), but 2018 is upon us, and I’m going to up my mileage this year—probably not to 2,018, though!
+I didn't run nearly as much in 2017 (on purpose), but 2018 is upon us, and I'm going to up my mileage this year—probably not to 2,018, though!